 Maybe you dual-enrolled at a college while in high school, or have taken courses at another college after high school graduation.
 Northern Michigan University provides transfer tools and resources to assist future students as they plan and prepare for an efficient transfer to NMU.
 Whether you have already completed the coursework and want to know how it will transfer, or are looking to plan out additional coursework before transferring, the resources below should be able to assist you.
 If you have completed or are completing courses at a Michigan school, additional transfer resources are available through the Michigan Transfer Network website.

 In many cases, you should use these tools and resources with a high school or community college counselor, and/or your NMU admissions counselor.

-Note: The transfer credit information provided reflects the current evaluation of courses from this college.
-Changes will occasionally take place at NMU and your college, so the information provided in these guides is subject to change.
-Students should contact an NMU transfer admissions counselor to keep informed of these changes.
-Final responsibility for verifying all transfer information lies with the student; a transfer guide is not intended to be a contract with NMU.
+The transfer credit information provided in the resources below reflect the current evaluation of courses from the colleges listed.
+Changes will occasionally take place at NMU and your college so the information provided is subject to change.
+Students should contact an NMU admissions counselor to keep informed of these changes.
+Final responsibility for verifying all transfer information lies with the student.

 Please view our bulletin to view the list of classes required for the major you are seeking to declare at NMU.